Imagination is still a superpower

 Figma's canvas-native agent restores some of the feedback loop, and for the navigation of convergent problems this is a genuine return of something like the graphical tool's real-time advantage.
 But the limit matters.
 The canvas agent accelerates the iteration phase of a process that has already begun.
 It does not accelerate the phase before iteration: the observation, the cultural reading, the decision about which direction is worth iterating toward.
 That phase requires the internal image to exist before the agent is opened.
 The agent cannot help you decide what you want.
 It can only help you get there once you know.

 For designers who have, or who will build, the capacity to hold a precise internal image before the command, the AI tooling is an accelerant of a very specific kind.
 The base layer of a project that once consumed weeks arrives in hours.
 The coverage work that once required careful verification is generated and checked.
 The responsive variants, the accessibility pass, the component library application, the iteration set: all of this is cheaper and faster, which means the designer's time is available for the work the machine cannot retrieve from its training data.
-What that work is — and why the corpus structurally cannot reach it — is the final move of the argument.
+This is where the economic argument lands.

 This is where the economic argument finally lands.
 The machine's absorption rate is accelerating; the supply of genuinely new symbolic material is not.
 As the gap widens, the value of work that is actually upstream of the corpus — work made from observation that has not yet been processed into legibility — increases.
 Not because the work is rare in some artisanal sense, but because the structural position from which it is produced is rare and getting rarer.
 The designer who can occupy that position, who is willing to attend to what is not yet legible, who can hold an internal image of something the corpus does not contain, is performing a function the machine cannot perform from its training data and will not be able to perform in the next training run either, because the next training run will only contain what the cycle has already absorbed.

 The designers who will matter in the next five years are not the ones with the most fluent AI workflow.
-They are the ones whose vision is grounded somewhere the corpus has not yet reached.
+They are the ones whose capacity of imagination and envisioning reaches the cultural information happening before any LLM computation.
+Luckily, this is about looking at what’s closest to us all.

 References